 Philipsburg in Centre County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics and series.
-This historical marker is listed in these topic lists: Native Americans • Settlements & Settlers.
-In addition, it is included in the Daughters of the American Revolution series list.
-A significant historical year for this entry is 1797.
+This historical marker is listed in these topic lists: Churches & Religion • Education.
+In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+A significant historical year for this entry is 1820.

 Location.
-40° 53.793′ N, 78° 13.242′ W. Marker is in Philipsburg, Pennsylvania, in Centre County.
-Marker is at the intersection of North 3rd Street and East Presqueisle Street (Pennsylvania Route 53), on the left when traveling south on North 3rd Street.
-Located at the Philipsburg Town Hall.
+40° 53.888′ N, 78° 13.039′ W. Marker is in Philipsburg, Pennsylvania, in Centre County.
+Marker is at the intersection of East Presqueisle Street and Sixth Street, on the right when traveling west on East Presqueisle Street.
 Touch for map.
 Marker is in this post office area: Philipsburg PA 16866, United States of America.
 Touch for directions.